2021

 Roderik de Man

-The jury will choose the winning work(s) after listening to the live performances during the Prix Annelie de Man, 01-05 December 2021 at Orgelpark Amsterdam.
+The jury will choose the winning work(s) after listening to the live performances during the Prix Annelie de Man, in December 2023 at Orgelpark Amsterdam.
 We reserve the right to make necessary planning and programme order during the concerts.

 Application